puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 Things you should know before you set up provisioning:

 + **Do not** install Razor on the Puppet master.
 + The default port for Razor is 8150.
-This is also the default port for PuppetDB, so you cannot have PuppetDB and Razor installed on the same node.
-+ Razor has been specifically validated on RHEL/CentOS 6.4, but it should work on all 6.x versions.
-See the [CentOS site](http://isoredirect.centos.org/centos/6/isos/x86_64/) for options.
++ Razor has been validated on RHEL/CentOS 6.x and 7.x versions.

 >**Hint**: With the `export` command, you can avoid having to repeatedly replace placeholder text.
 The steps for installing assume you have declared a server name and the port to use for Razor with this command:
 >